pxscene/pxscene/examples/px-reference/bodymovin/README1ST.md

 JavaScript code to render the animated scene - typically in a Web Browser.

 <br/>
-This (inital) 'fork' of the Bodymovin player code is for development of support for `pxscene` as a player.
+This (initial) 'fork' of the Bodymovin player code is for development of support for `pxscene` as a player.

 The only file you'll need in your pxApp is `bodymovin/test_BallEase/bodymovin.1.js`